 Registration is Open!

-Even though the tournament runs for three days, a player's commitment is just a few hours on one particular day.
-High schoolers come on one day (Wednesday), younger girls on another day (Tuesday), and younger boys on a third day (Monday).
+Even though the tournament runs for two days, a player's commitment is just a few hours on one particular day.
 The day is split by age groups in 2- or 3-hour blocks of time (see schedule).
 It is great fun!

 February 21, 2015